Terminology

 • Biocommunication

-Biocommunication, in the context of ZYTO technology, refers to the process of presenting digital wellness-related signals while recording patterns associated with galvanic skin response (GSR).
-The system organizes this information into structured, informational reports for practitioner-guided wellness discussions.
+Biocommunication, in the context of ZYTO technology, refers to the process of recording galvanic skin response (GSR) measurements while digital inputs are presented within the software.
+The system organizes this information into structured reports for practitioner-guided review.

 • Biological Coherence